shekhargulati/building-java-web-apps-checklist/README.md

 ### Code style

-- [ ] Use check style in your project.
-Make sure you it is integrated with the build
+- [ ] For backend, use [Checkstyle](http://checkstyle.sourceforge.net/) in your project.
+Make sure you it is integrated with the build.
+- [ ] For frontend, use ESLint or [TSLint](https://palantir.github.io/tslint/).

 ### Testing